 Comparing Navigator Totals to Agency Totals

 The numbers in the analysis below add up affordable units based on published agency counts.
-These numbers are reassuringly consistent with the Navigator count and they help give additional sense of the components of the count.
+These numbers are reassuringly consistent with the Navigator count and they give a sense of the components of the count.

 Program or category | Units — Rent Based on Income | Units — Fixed below market |